This guide shows you how to search logs and view log entries with the Legacy Logs Viewer.

 Scroll to a time

-You can filter your log entries by time and date using the time-range selector menus below the search-filter box.
+You can query your log entries by time and date using the time-range selector menus below the search-query box.

 The default selection is Last hour.
 You can use the drop-down menu to select other time ranges or define a range:

-- Select Jump to time to filter the logs to a particular date and time.
+- Select Jump to time to query the logs to a particular date and time.

 - Select Custom to specify a custom range or a time zone.